philote/masks-newgeneration-unofficial/README.md

 The content from this module is from **Masks: A New Generation** from **Magpie Games**.
 You can get the PDF at: https://magpiegames.com/masks/

-This revised version of the module is based on the original created by brunocalado (https://github.com/brunocalado/masks-newgeneration-unofficial).
-In the update, the text of the moves has been slightly rearranged and every move has a custom icon from game-icons.net (https://game-icons.net/).
+This revised version of the module is based on works from multiple people:
+- The original created by brunocalado (https://github.com/brunocalado/masks-newgeneration-unofficial)
+- A second version that was maintained by CyricPL (https://github.com/CyricPL/masks-newgeneration-unofficial)
+- A sheet module created by Geekswordsman (https://gitlab.com/geekswordsman/masks-newgeneration-sheets) The current version is a merging of these modules' features, cleanup of the moves and bringing the module up to date with Foundry VTT versions and PbtA system versions.

 This module is a prerequisite for Masks: A New Generation Sheets (https://foundryvtt.com/packages/masks-newgeneration-sheets).
 This module can be used without that one, but it is a great module and is highly recommended.